WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 ### wagmi

-To migrate to WalletConnect V2 using wagmi, you need to upgrade `wagmi` to either `0.12.x` if you are using `ethers` or `1.x.x` if you are using `viem`.
+To migrate to WalletConnect v2.0 using wagmi, you need to upgrade `wagmi` to either `0.12.x` if you are using `ethers` or `1.x.x` if you are using `viem`.

 :::caution

-WalletConnect V2 is only supported in wagmi `0.12.x` and above
+WalletConnect v2.0 is only supported in wagmi `0.12.x` and above.

 :::